 PDCCH is assumed to be ideal both in terms of capacity and error probability.

 In these simulations we have used calibration case number 16.
 The details of the simulation parameters are in Table 1 GEO SLS Parameters.
 The satellite parameter set 2 used along with re-use 1 is causing a bad SINR distribution which is seen in Figure 1 DL SINR.
 Roughly half of the users have DL SINR below 0dB.
-This means that the link adaptation is selecting the most robust MCS index 0 for those users.
-However, the all the users are in line-of-sight state and moving only 3 km/h and therefore their fast-fading variation is small and the user pathloss does not change significantly during one simulation drop.
-In fact, calibration case 16 was selected because it is challenging in terms of coverage, i.e., a potential case for slot aggregation.
+This means that the link adaptation likely to select the most robust MCS index 0 for those users.
+Calibration case 16 was selected because it is challenging in terms of coverage, i.e., a potential case for slot aggregation.
+All the users are in line-of-sight (LOS) state, have only little fast fading variation and moving only 3 km/h and therefore their fast-fading variation is small and the user pathloss does not change significantly during one simulation drop.